mikehearn/nodejvm/README.md

 For unclear reasons GraalJS always passes a JavaScript object into a callback as Map<String, Any?>, but you can easily convert it to an interface as seen above.

+# TODO

+- Gradle plugin?
+- Windows support when GraalVM has caught up.
+- Figure out lambda issue
+- Can node_modules directories be packaged as JARs?

+# License

+Apache 2.0